“I’m ready to get serious about financial freedom!”

-If you are like me, then you might have been listening to all those big shot investors and businessmen out there on the forums.
-Those guys that say things like, “Don’t limit yourself to a scarcity mindset” and “Don’t sacrifice!
+If you are like me, then you might have been listening to all those big-shot investors and businessmen out there on the forums.
+Those guys say things like, “Don’t limit yourself to a scarcity mindset” and “Don’t sacrifice!
 Build your income!”
 They’ve convinced you to, “Expand your mind—money is unlimited.”
 They’ve convinced you that you need to focus on income, not savings.

 Think about that.

 Let’s say you earn $50,000 per year.
 If I offered you a job that would allow you a ton of opportunity over the medium term, but resulted in a short-term loss of benefits and pay, could you take it?

 I couldn’t—at least not back when I first started working.
 I had bills to pay.
 The car, mortgage/rent, the internet, the partying, the cable bill, and whatever else I spent my money on.
 But fast forward a year or so later, when the opportunity approached, I was able to quit my job and do exactly what I describe above.
 Why?
 Because I had become frugal.
 I lived far below my means and saved a ton of money every paycheck.
 I could afford to take a chance on a startup and pursue my dreams.